Start-Up Funding provided as a government funding that is held within Canada’s largest Financial Institutions

 Business owners with less than 6 months in business should absolutely consider getting a business credit card to help cover startup costs.

-While not a traditional startup business loan, a business credit card can give you access to a credit limit that you can borrow up to when you need to cover big expenses.
-Just as long as you pay off your balance each month, you won’t have to worry about high interest rates on the balances you carry over.
+While not a traditional startup business funding, a business credit card can give you access to a credit limit that you can borrow up to when you need to cover big expenses.
+Just as long as you pay off your balance each month, you won’t have to worry about high cost of working capitals on the balances you carry over.

-With 0% APR offers, make sure you can pay the balance before that rate spikes at the end of your introductory APR period.
-Also, you might need a certain credit score to qualify for the promotional rate in the first place.
+With 0% APR offers, make sure you can pay the balance before it spikes at the end of your introductory APR period.
+Also, you might need a certain credit score to qualify for the promotional cost in the first place.

 Small business grants are a great way to raise money for your startup business.
 The federal government generally offers grants only to nonprofits, educational institutions, and state and local governments.
 Sometimes, nonprofits and state or local governments offer economic development grants directly to small businesses.
 But small business grants from non-profit or government organizations can be challenging to secure, as many small businesses across the country are applying to them.
 On top of that, some grants are reserved for certain kinds of businesses, like mission-oriented businesses, non-profits, or businesses operating in specific communities.

-While small business grants aren’t a traditional replacement for startup business loans, they’re certainly worth applying to if you think you have a shot at receiving one.
+While small business grants aren’t a traditional replacement for startup business funding, they’re certainly worth applying to if you think you have a shot at receiving one.

-When more traditional small business startup loans aren’t available to your new business, another option is to turn to friends and family to raise initial funds.
+When more traditional small business startup funding aren’t available to your new business, another option is to turn to friends and family to raise initial funds.

 When you fund your startup with the money of friends and family, both your business’s financials and your personal relationships are on the line.